slamora/brackets-wiki/Working with Multiple Selections.md

-This document describes how to use the multiple cursor/multiple selection functionality being added to Brackets Sprint 38.
-Once it's released, this will move to [How to Use Brackets](https://github.com/adobe/brackets/wiki/How-To-Use-Brackets).
+This document describes how to use the multiple cursor/multiple selection functionality in Brackets.

 If you're an extension developer looking for tips on how to make your extension with multiple selections, see the [Brackets CodeMirror v4 Migration Guide](https://github.com/adobe/brackets/wiki/Brackets-CodeMirror-v4-Migration-Guide).